-Grip tape is a lightly explored and often highly overlooked aspect of a longboard.
+Grip tape for a longboard is a lightly explored and often highly overlooked aspect of a longboard.
 You can find various types of grip tape that work best for different riding styles.
 However, many people usually divide them into two main categories: Jessup and Vicious.

 Read on to find out more about grip tape and which one might be the best for your riding style.